 Job Assignments: You are expected to maintain a regular job assignment.
 Most job assignments are controlled through the Performance Pay System which rewards good performance with increased pay and bonus pay.
-Job changes are reviewed by the Unit Team at regularly scheduled program reviews.
-Under normal circumstances, A&O inmates will be placed in Food Service for the first ninety (90) days.
-Upon satisfactory completion, the inmate will be allowed to request to be released from Food Service and seek a different job.
+Job changes are reviewed on a monthly basis by the Job Assignment Committee.
 Generally, an individual must stay in a job assignment for at least 90 days before requesting a change.
 Inmate driven requests must be approved in writing by detail supervisors.